+The nature and extent of the plaintiff's injuries are key.
 A dog bite involving puncture wounds, but no other complications or special circumstances, will not give a plaintiff much leverage in settlement negotiations when it comes to pain and suffering damages.

-If liability is relatively clear, and the pain and suffering damages are potentially high, the defendant (especially an insurance company) will settle for a higher amount than they otherwise might.
+If liability is relatively clear, and the claimant's pain and suffering damages are potentially high, the defendant (especially an insurance company) will settle for a higher amount than they otherwise might.